MEET TOMASZ DRYBALA

 Over two decades, I built and led multiple companies through fast-paced, high-pressure environments.
 Some achieved strong traction.
 Others collapsed.
 What initially appeared as isolated outcomes revealed something far more valuable: a repeating pattern of emotional dynamics that consistently shaped critical decisions, risk tolerance, and long-term strategy.

-These weren’t simply business outcomes, they became the foundation for my work in applied neuroscience.
-By tracing decisions back to their neurobiological origins, I began to uncover how feedback loops involving dopamine, cortisol, and other neurochemicals drive behavior long before logic engages.
+These weren’t simply business outcomes; they became the foundation for my work in applied neuroscience.
+By tracing decisions back to their neurobiological origins, I began to uncover how feedback loops involving dopamine, cortisol, and other neurochemicals drive behaviour long before logic engages.

 Core Insights and Capabilities: